 Spirituality and religion were important parts of Kansa life, and some people continue to practice traditional beliefs today.

 It is respectful to avoid imitating religious rituals for school projects since some Kansa people care about them deeply.

 You can read and learn about them, however.
 You can visit this site to learn more about

 sweat lodge used by Kaw, Omaha and other tribes, or this site about

 Can you recommend a good book for me to read?

 There are not many books about the Kansa tribe written specifically for kids.

 The Kansa Indians: A History of the Wind People

-is a good book on Kansa culture and history that may be useful for you.
+is a good book on Kansa culture and history for older readers, or Legends of the Kaw is

 How do I cite your website in my bibliography?